|

 small sewing projects can also be very satisfying if you have the time

-Enterprises.
+and patience.
 Major repairs to your canvas or covers are

 usually best left to a professional canvas repair shop.
 A good repair